Education Jobs

 Academic Registrar (Private College)

-Openings: 1 Location: Nairobi Overview: Our client is looking for an Academic Registrar to oversee admissions, records, timetables, and exam integrity at a mid-sized private college.
-You’ll maintain clean MIS data, drive audit-proof documentation, and coordinate with faculties to keep student journeys smooth.
-The job balances policy rigor with empathetic student service.
+Openings: 1 Location: Nairobi Overview: Step into a role where academic operations meet student experience.
+As Academic Registrar, you’ll be the linchpin ensuring every process from admissions to transcripts runs smoothly, accurately, and in full compliance.
+You’ll own timetables, exam integrity, and records management while embedding audit-proof systems that faculty and leadership can trust.
+This is more than just administration; it’s about making the student journey seamless.
+You’ll coordinate across departments, resolve conflicts, and translate policies into practical workflows.
+Clean data, clear processes, and timely reporting are your tools for turning operational complexity into clarity.
+Expect to be the bridge between leadership and the academic community, publishing dashboards, handbooks, and policy updates that keep everyone aligned.
+The result?
+Students feel supported, faculty can focus on teaching, and the institution operates with efficiency and confidence.
 Key Responsibilities: - Manage admissions, registration, credit transfers, and records. - Build term timetables, rooming, and invigilation rosters. - Oversee examinations, moderation, results processing, and transcripts. - Maintain policies (appeals, special exams, deferrals) and compliance. - Publish calendars, handbooks, and management dashboards.
 Education & Experience: - Degree in Education/Admin; 4–6 years in registrar/academics office.
 Skills & Tools: - SIS/MIS (PowerCampus/UNIT4/Custom), Excel/SQL basics, documentation.
 KPIs: - Registration cycle time, error rates, audit outcomes, and student satisfaction.
 Compensation (Kenya): KES 150,000–240,000 + annual bonus.
 Client estimates vary with experience and systems mastery.
 Benefits: - Medical, pension, CPD, and fee discounts.
 Growth Path Senior Registrar → Director of Academic Affairs → VP/Dean (Admin).
 Ideal promotion cycle.

 K sh 150,000 – 240,000 gross / month